 About

 Pirate Software is the online username of James Thor Hall, a streamer, video game developer and ex-Blizzard employee.
-In 2016, Pirate Software's first indie game, Champions of Breakfast, was released.
-He is currently developing the indie game Heartbound, a game inspired by Undertale and Earthbound.
-His father, who was the cinematic director for Blizzard, is the basis of the fat computer nerd from the South Park episode, "Make Love, Not Warcraft."
-In January 2025, Pirate Software received widespread criticism online after seemingly leaving members of his World of Warcraft Classic hardcore guild, OnlyFangs, to die during a Dire Maul raid, resulting in him being kicked from the server and quitting streaming the game.
+In 2016, Pirate Software's first indie game, Champions of Breakfast, was released, with the indie game Heartbound, a game inspired by Undertale and Earthbound, still in development.
+His father, who was the cinematic director for Blizzard, is notably the basis of the Fat Computer Nerd character from the South Park episode, "Make Love, Not Warcraft."
+In January 2025, Pirate Software received widespread criticism online after leaving members of his World of Warcraft Classic hardcore guild, OnlyFangs, to die during a Dire Maul dungeon run, resulting in him being kicked from the guild and quitting streaming the game.
+The controversy continued to build over the following weeks, with numerous memes, reactions and other past incidents spreading about him online, culminating in many calling him 'Nepo Software' as a reference to Nepotism Baby.

 Online History